Feel free to contact me about any of the artwork featured by email at firstname.lastname@example.org. I'm also available for commissions.

 - - -

 After studying Studio Art at the University of North Texas, I went straight into teaching middle and high school art classes.
-It was a humbling experience that has influenced my artwork since leaving teaching (I retired at the ripe old age of 25 to pursue painting full time).
+It was a humbling experience that has influenced my artwork since leaving teaching.
 It amazed me that even my youngest students, the sixth graders, doubted their own ideas about art and their ability to create.
 I find that most adults never outgrow this insecurity.
 I dont get art, or, Im not good at art, is the most common response I get when someone finds out I paint for a living.

 As a result, Im interested in making artwork that encourages interpretation.
 I am all for letting people know its okay to not fully understand or like all art, and you shouldnt be intimidated by it.